Yes No Share to Facebook

 Legal Rights and Duties Affecting Residential Tenants

-Your home is where your heart is and where your most special memories are made.
-Of course, home always means something uniquely special to everyone.
-Kush Law recognizes the importance of your home while also appreciating that a legal services provider must maintain impartial empathy and remain focused as an objective advisor and negotiator.
+To a tenant, a rental dwelling is home.
+Of course, home means something unique to everyone and these special feelings are recognized.
+With this said, Kush Law also recognizes that impartial empathy is often necessary to remain focused upon the legal issues and to remain an objective advisor and negotiator.
 Kush Law helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, Kush Law can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.